ImperialCollegeLondon/rse_further_git_course/episodes/l1-05-continuous_integration.md

 request user interface showing failing CI checks with merging blocked due to a branch protection rule"){:class="img-responsive"}

-Now its much harder to get anything passed peer review that doesn't meet the required standard.
+Now it's much harder to get anything past peer review that doesn't meet the required standard.
 There remains an option to "bypass branch protections" but this is only available to administrators of the repository and can be removed by further refining the rule.